-Following the requirements of online test-time adaptation\cite{shu2022test,zhang2022memotesttimerobustness}, our framework processes each batch of samples with different parameters for feature refinement across sequential stages.
-To evaluate the impact of this progressive approach, we visualize feature distributions using t-SNE, dividing the test set into four parts according to the batch testing order, with each part corresponding to a specific stage.
-As shown in Fig.~\ref{fig:tsne2}, the visual features from different classes exhibit significant overlap at Stage 1.
-With test-time feature refinement, Stage 2 achieves more distinct class boundaries and improved skeleton-text alignment, though overlap persists between two specific classes.
-In Stage 3, further refinement reduces this overlap, and by Stage 4, the overlapping issue is largely resolved, demonstrating the effectiveness of our progressive refinement strategy in aligning skeleton and text features.
+\textbf{Progressive Refinement Stages.} To evaluate the impact of progressive refinement, we visualize feature distributions using t-SNE, dividing the test set into four parts corresponding to each stage.
+As shown in Fig.~\ref{fig:tsne2}, visual features from different classes exhibit significant overlap at Stage 1.
+With test-time refinement, Stage 2 achieves more distinct class boundaries.
+In Stage 3, further refinement reduces overlap, and by Stage 4, the overlapping issue is largely resolved, demonstrating the effectiveness of our progressive refinement strategy.